What's It Gonna Be?!: Music video

 The video contains frequent sexual innuendo, visually based on the song's lyrical themes, portraying imagery alluding to wet dreams and stimulated wetness.
 Jackson appears in a liquid tunnel as Rhymes morphs into a sperm-like creature and floats towards her.
 A marching band of miniature Rhymes passes through the tunnel's walls as Rhymes transforms into one himself, before morphing again to rise through the tunnel's ceiling.
 Electric sparks fly as miniature versions of himself pour like raindrops onto Jackson's breasts.
-Towards the finale, Rhymes and Jackson are united to perform together, as their bodies rub up on each other.
-The remaining scenery then combusts into little as they continue transforming into a silver liquid.
+Towards the finale, Rhymes and Jackson are united as their bodies rub up on each other.
+The remaining scenery then combusts as they continue transforming into a silver liquid.
+The video ends with "Hot Shit Makin' Ya Bounce" playing on the speakers.